incubyte/incubyte.github.io/content/blog/bdd-case-study.md

 ·	Treating QA testing as the last process before release ·	Lack of process automation and resulting slower release cycles

-## Focus on behavior and not tools:
+## Focus on behavior and not tools

 “A software system can best be designed if the testing is interlaced with the designing, instead of being used after the designing.”
 -	Alan Perils